MarioLegenda/go-adjacent-set/README.md

 }
 ````

-`AdjacentSetMetadata` has all the regular CRUD operations (except for deletion, *Important to know before using it* section).
+`AdjacentSetMetadata` has all the regular CRUD operations (except for deletion, see *Important to know before using it* section).

 - `CreateRoot` creates the root node
 - `Root` returns the the `RootCategory` struct with the created root node data and an error if an error occurred, `nil` otherwise